syncfusion-content/ej2-image-editor-docs/ej2-javascript/image-editor/filter.md

 ImageFilterEventArgs.cancel – Specifies to cancel the filtering action.

-## Note

-The Filter and Finetune features of the Image Editor component were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.
-Due to this issue, filter and finetune support are not working on iOS devices.
+> Please note that the Filter and Finetune features were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.